vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 * Html is a language understood by all web browsers to present information on a webpage to you
 * Creator or, so-called, author of the webpage formats the page using Html tags
-* E e.g. `<html>` that represents a complete webpage also called 'Html Document'
+* E.g. `<html>` that represents a complete webpage also called 'Html Document'
-* And add content e.g. `This is a paragraph.` between the tags:
+* The author also adds content e.g. `This is a paragraph.` between the Html tags:

 ```
 <html>